bowenen/FRE7773_FinalProject_Team5/README.md

 2. Installing Python packages. (in requirements.txt)
 3. Running notebook and metaflow.py.
-4. Running app.py. (need to reset the route for metadata)(inputs should be small) The name of the powerpoint file is called Healthy Home Prediction and Map Visualization.pptx
+4. Running app.py. (need to reset the route for metadata)(inputs should be small)
+note: The name of the powerpoint file is called Healthy Home Prediction and Map Visualization.pptx